 When the sun does decide to show its face, for me, it’s a huge bonus.
 I’m very lucky to live in a beautiful part of the country that’s surround with stunning rural walks and National Trust sites.

-Recently, I decided to bite the bullet and become a member, which has gained me access to hundreds of beautiful parks and houses – most of which have AMAZING tea rooms, whilst helping to support this incredible foundation that keeps these sites looking their best.
+A few years ago I decided to become a National Trust member, which has gained me access to hundreds of beautiful parks and houses – most of which have AMAZING tea rooms, whilst helping to support this incredible foundation that keeps these sites looking their best.

 The great thing about being a member is that you’re never far away from a park, even in you live in the centre if Birmingham, you’ll find a National Trust site on Hurst Street, or within a 10-mile radius if you’re willing to travel a little further afield.